AmundsenJunior/json-response-validator/README.md

 A third solution involving the `reflect` and `mapstructure` packages is [outlined on StackOverflow](https://stackoverflow.com/questions/26744873/converting-map-to-struct/26746461).

-For additional reference, the challenge was [originally attempted in Python](./challenge_in_python.py).
+For additional reference, this script was [originally attempted in Python](./json-validator.py).